You & Me (Disclosure song)

 "You & Me" is a song by British electronic music duo Disclosure, featuring vocals from Eliza Doolittle.
 It was released as a digital download in the United Kingdom on 28 April 2013.
 The track is the third single from the duo's debut studio album, Settle (2013).
 The song was written by Howard Lawrence, Guy Lawrence, James Napier, and Eliza Caird, and was produced by Disclosure.
-It has gained popularity through the Flume remix.
+It has gained popularity through the Flume and Rivo remix.

 Music video

 Background

 A music video to accompany the release of "You & Me" was first released onto YouTube on 25 April 2013 at a total length of four minutes and 14 seconds.

 Synopsis

-The video shows a young couple (played by professional English freerunner and traceur Tim Shieff, and Lauren Johns who also appeared on Delilah's music video "Breathe") travelling across Europe, including Croatia and other locations across Europe, culminating with them partying at a Disclosure live performance at the end of the video, it also shows a poster on a wall, on the poster it says "Album coming soon".
+The video shows a young couple (played by professional English freerunner and traceur Tim Shieff, and Lauren Johns who also appeared on Delilah's music video "Breathe") travelling across Europe, including Croatia, and dancing at a Disclosure show.
+It also shows a poster on a wall, on the poster it says "Album coming soon".
 The video also shows Tim doing various Parkour moves, including running, climbing, vaulting and jumping.
 Eliza Doolittle does not appear in the music video while Disclosure makes a cameo at the concert.